 Public Utility Substation.
-A public utility substations or telephone equipment building located in the Residence B-3 District will conform to the following special standards:
+A public utility substations or telephone equipment building will conform to the following special standards:

 - A. Any building in connection with the use will have a design that is in harmony with residential architecture in the neighborhood. - B. Any equipment or utility facilities not located in a building will be enclosed on all sides by evergreen shrubs or trees, or by buildings, fences, walls or embankments so as to be screened from view from any other lot or from any street.